ParidhiSinghPS/LINUX_DOCS/Readme.md

 - There are many different Linux distributions to choose from.

 ### PART 1:- Creating a Bootable USB Drive
 - Download an ISO file for a Linux distribution.
-There are many different Linux distributions available, each designed for specific purposes.
-Visit the official website of the distribution you want and download the ISO file.
+- There are many different Linux distributions available, each designed for specific purposes.
+- Visit the official website of the distribution you want and download the ISO file.
 Here are some Linux distributions you can choose from:

 - Ubuntu: Ubuntu is one of the most popular Linux distributions.
 It is user-friendly and easy to learn, making it suitable for both experienced and beginner Linux users.
 You can download Ubuntu from: [https://ubuntu.com/download/desktop]

 ### PART 2:- Create a Bootable USB stick
 - To install Ubuntu Desktop, you need to use special software to write the downloaded ISO file to a USB stick, creating the installation media.
-Simply copying the ISO file to the USB stick won't work.
+- Simply copying the ISO file to the USB stick won't work.

-- For this tutorial, we'll use balenaEtcher because it works on Linux, Windows, and Mac OS.
-Download and install the version of balenaEtcher that matches your current operating system.
+- We'll use balenaEtcher because it works on Linux, Windows, and Mac OS.
+- Download and install the version of balenaEtcher that matches your current operating system.
 - Select the ISO file you downloaded, choose your USB flash drive, and then click "Flash!" to create the installation media.
+-
 ### PART 3:-Boot from USB flash drive
 - Insert the USB flash drive into the laptop or PC you want to use to install Ubuntu.
 - Then, either turn on the device or restart it.
 It should detect the USB drive automatically.
 - If it doesn't, hold down the F12 key while the computer is starting up and choose the USB drive from the boot menu.
 - (Press F12 for the boot menu on most computers.
 If not, try Escape, F2, or F10.
 Look for a quick message when your computer starts to know which key to press.)

 - Once the installer starts up, you'll be asked to select your language.
 <img src ="/ASSESTS/choose language.jpeg" alt="choose language">